 -

-Photovoltaic panels installed on the north side
+Photovoltaic panels can be installed

 [PDF Version]